ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    client does not include the media type of the update chosen by the server.

--  425 (Too Early): if the seq exceeds the server prefetch window
+-  425 (Too Early): if the seq exceeds the server long-polling window

 -  429 (Too Many Requests): when the number of pending (long-poll) requests exceeds the server threshold.
 The server may indicate when to re-try